paul-wolf/strgen/README.txt

     [\w]{4-8}

-Here's an example of generating a syntactically valid but, hopefully, spurious email address:
+Here’s an example of generating a syntactically valid but, hopefully, spurious email address:

 ::